 While this might seem like an obvious contributing factor, many owners do not understand their dog’s nutritional needs.
-However, it is quite simple, in that if your dog eats more calories than he burns, he will gain weight.
+However, it is quite simple in that if your dog eats more calories than he burns, he will gain weight.

 Not Enough Exercise

 Exercise is crucial for a healthy body, and it will help to both lose the excess weight and maintain it when he has achieved his weight goals.
-Again, all dogs are different, in that some need a little exercise, such as a King Charles Spaniel, and others, like the Australian Cattle Dog, need a lot of it.
+Again, all dogs are different in that some need a little exercise, such as a King Charles Spaniel, and others, like the Australian Cattle Dog, need a lot of it.

 High Fiber Content

-Fiber derives from plants and it is a form of complex carbohydrates that will fill your pooch up for longer without many calories.
-Although it has little value in terms of nutrients, it is very important as it keeps the digestive system functioning well and it removes waste from your dog’s body that might otherwise be harmful, all of which assist in healthy weight management.
+Fiber derives from plants, and it is a form of complex carbohydrates that will fill your pooch up for longer without many calories.
+Although it has little value in terms of nutrients, it is very important as it keeps the digestive system functioning well, and it removes waste from your dog’s body that might otherwise be harmful, all of which assist in healthy weight management.

-Most weight management dog foods will have a high fiber content for these reasons, and high fiber content is anywhere between 6% to 12%.
-However, not all dogs do well on higher fiber content, so we have included some lower fiber content foods on this list too.
+Most weight management dog foods will have a high fiber content for these reasons, and high fiber content is anywhere between 6% and 12%.
+However, not all dogs do well on higher fiber content, so we have included some lower fiber content foods on this list, too.
 Some of the best higher fiber ingredients in dog food include green veggies, carrots, sweet potatoes, pumpkin, oats, legumes, apples, and peaches.

 Low Calories And Low Fat

-Weight Management Dog Foods
+Weight Management Dog Foods Review